 Key Takeaway: Bone broth can contain amino acids that improve the gut lining and improve collagen production in the body, but further research and recipe standardization is warranted.

 Collagen for performance and recovery

 While on the topic of collagen, research has shown that collagen supplements can promote joint health in athletes.
-Various studies found that collagen supplements promoted pain reduction in athletes experiencing joint pain, improved knee join extension in healthy subjects, and extend the length of pain-free exercise.[6,7] Other studies found that collagen supplementation helped to improve indicators of athletic performance after strenuous exercise.
+Various studies found that collagen supplements promoted pain reduction in athletes experiencing joint pain, improved knee joint extension in healthy subjects, and extended the length of pain-free exercise.[6,7] Other studies found that collagen supplementation helped to improve indicators of athletic performance after strenuous exercise.

 Key takeaway: Based on current research, we recommend collagen supplements to active individuals experiencing joint pain.